 If you completed your sentence before July 1, 2003, then your voting rights should have been automatically restored.
-You will need to attached documentation of your discharge from supervision to your voter registration.
+You can register to vote.

 If you did not complete your sentence before July 1, 2003, your voting rights will be automatically restored once you have completed your sentence, including probation or parole, UNLESS one or more of the following applies: